qwe1256/Image-Denosing/README.md

 ```

 ### Before Training:
-1) Unzip the training and testing datafiles in the 'data' folder<br />
+1）Download dataset from the google drive
+2) Create a data folder and unzip the datafiles under the data folder
-2) Check config file in 'conf' folder.
+3) Check config file in 'conf' folder.